VasylZalizetskiy/cgp_service/README.md

-# cgp_service
+# CGP SERVICE
-service with codes of golden proportion
+Service with useful stuffs based on codes of golden proportion